annelfitz/DevSummit-presentations/DS-2021/Working-with-your-data-using-the-feature-layer/index.md

   * labelingInfo is an array of [LabelClass](https://https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-support-LabelClass.html) with
     * labelExpressionInfo,
     * labelPlacement,
-    * min and max scale,
+    * maxScale and minScale,
-    * and symbol properties
+    * where,
-      * where symbol is [TextSymbol](https://developers.arcgis.com/javascript/latest/api-reference/esri-symbols-TextSymbol.html) or [LabelSymbol3D](https://developers.arcgis.com/javascript/latest/api-reference/esri-symbols-LabelSymbol3D.html)
+    * and symbol as [TextSymbol](https://developers.arcgis.com/javascript/latest/api-reference/esri-symbols-TextSymbol.html) or [LabelSymbol3D](https://developers.arcgis.com/javascript/latest/api-reference/esri-symbols-LabelSymbol3D.html)

 * or a PortalItem with labels defined